 The developer: One of the Biggest ✓

-One of the biggest and reputable players in the fast-growing vertical development sector of the real estate industry with over 50 mid and high-rise towers across the country’s most progressive business districts.
+One of the biggest players in the fast-growing vertical development sector of the real estate industry with over 50 mid and high-rise towers across the country’s most progressive business districts.

 A 30-storey condominium designed* by a renowned architectural firm Recio+Casas (later became: Recio – RCHITECTS; Casas – Casas+Architects; * – Reference 1, Reference 2)

 April 2016 Update: Actually I was not really impressed in the architecture of the condo, but the project was actually highly commended in the recently held Philippines Property Awards 2016 in two categories namely Best Mid-Range Condo Development (Metro Manila) and Best Residential Architectural Design.